-- Surgical Technicians.
 As part of an operating room team, surgical technicians are responsible for prepping operating rooms and patients for surgery, setting up equipment, and assisting doctors during procedures.
 Their earnings depend on a variety of factors like the city or state they work in, education, certification and work experience.
 According to sources, the national average for a surgical technician in the United States is $45,940.

-- MRI Technologists.
 MRI technologists are responsible for performing diagnostic testing by positioning patients in MRI scanners and taking images for analysis.
 As of January 2018, the median annual salary of an MRI technologist is around $57,450.

-- Radiologic Technologists.
 Radiologic technologists generally specialize in particular examination techniques, like bone densitometry and mammography.
 In addition to factors like academic qualification and experience, additional specializations have a direct impact on the wages they are paid.
 Salaries also vary by state.
 For example, the average salary for a radiologic technologist in Boston is around $60,832 and is $91,865 in San Francisco.

-- Dental Laboratory Technicians.
 The job of a dental laboratory technician is to manufacture dental prosthetics according to the specifications sent to them by dentists.
 Certification is not required; however, some technicians do opt for it as a means to get better salaries.
 The average salary of dental technicians is around $48,479, while certified dental technicians (CDTs) can make as much as $50,589.

-- Cytotechnologists.
 Cytotechnologists are medical professionals who study cellular anomalies that can lead to certain types of diseases.
 A bachelor’s degree in cytology is required, but most people decide to go further with a master’s degree or higher.
 Depending on academic qualification and experience, the average salary for cytotechnologists in the United States can be anywhere from $67,134 to $80,759.

-- Histotechnologist.
 Histotechnologists play a vital role in the examination of tissue samples with a focus on the effective diagnosis of diseases.
 Individuals interested must have a bachelor’s degree in histotechnology.
 While some states haven’t made getting a license for this profession mandatory, those that do require applicants to train under a licensed pathologist or pass a certification exam by the American Society of Clinical Pathology (ASCP).
 That being said, as of January 2018, the average salary range of a histotechnologist is from $41,550 to $85,160.

-- Phlebotomists.
 A phlebotomist draws blood and gather samples from donors and patients, and prepares the specimen for medical testing.
 Certification in the field is optional; however, most employers require it.
 Applicants who wish to qualify as a Registered Phlebotomy Technician (RPT) or Certified Phlebotomy Technician (CPT) must pass certification exams from pertinent agencies, like the American Society of Clinical Pathology, American Society of Phlebotomy Technicians, or American Medical Technologists (AMT).
 The median annual salary for phlebotomists is $31,410.

-- Emergency Medical Technician.
 Emergency Medical Technicians (EMTs) are clinicians that are specifically trained to respond to emergency situations.
 Licensing requirements vary by state.
 However, most states do require EMTs to pass the National Registry of Emergency Medical Technicians (NREMT) exam.
 The national average salary for an EMT in the United States is $31,015.

-- Veterinary Technician.
 Individuals who wish to become a veterinary technician must complete a program in veterinary technology accredited by the American Veterinary Medicine Association (AVMA).
 Licensing requirements vary by state and students are often required to gain practical experience by working with experienced veterinarians.
 The national average salary of a veterinary technician in the United States is $31,659.

-Clinical medical tech video training can give you the knowledge you need to gain certification, training, or degree for a career as a medical technician in specific fields.
+Clinical medical tech video training can give you the knowledge you need to gain certification, training, or degree for a career as a clinical medical technician in specific fields.
 However, it still pays to have an idea of the salary you can earn from each profession.